Last update

 The lines were (and still are) fitted with old generation TSX67 controllers with Unitelway protocol.

-TOPKAPI software was lent and AREAL’s hotline allowed quick starting of a test application using Unitelway communication.
+• Topkapi software platform was lent and AREAL’s hotline allowed quick starting of a test application using Unitelway communication.

 The data is hence transferred to the databases of the global production management system (MES):